joelek/ts-autoguard/readme.md

 * Add support for wildcards in paths.
 * Provide access to Socket instance in endpoints.
-* Set up template project with client and server.
 * Extend type guards with functionality for deep structured cloning.
 * Add support for responding without a payload on error.
 * Structure code using TypeScript project references.